symbol/symbol-docs/source/concepts/namespace.rst

 During the **renting period**, the namespace owner can create subnamespaces, alias accounts and mosaics.
 The owner can also **extend the rental** by sending a :ref:`NamespaceRegistrationTransaction <namespace-registration-transaction>` with the desired number of additional blocks.

 The network can define a **grace period** that enables the namespace owner to renew the namespace past the expiration date before it becomes publicly available for registration.
-The public network has set the :ref:`grace period <config-network-properties>` to ``30`` days.
+Catapult's public network has set the :ref:`grace period <config-network-properties>` to ``30`` days.

 When the grace period ends, the namespace is **deleted**.
 At this point, the namespace becomes **available** for its registration again.